syncfusion-content/blazor-docs/blazor/datagrid/virtualization.md

 }
 ```

-> If <b>rowHeight</b> is given, then the page size is calculated by using both grid height and row height.
+> If <b>rowHeight</b> is given, then the page size is calculated by given row height.Otherwise, rowHeight will be considered from the offset height of the grid row element.

 ## Limitations for Virtualization